Salmonella. You’ve Heard of It, Now Learn About It

 Salmonella is a bacterium that causes the infection salmonellosis.
 Salmonella germs were discovered over 100 years ago by an American scientist named Salmon, for whom they are named.

 The most common symptoms are diarrhea, fever and abdominal cramps which develop 12 to 72 hours after infection.
-The illness usually lasts 7 to 10 days, and most persons recover without the need for treatment.
-However, in some persons, diarrhea may be so severe that the patient needs to be hospitalized.
+The illness usually lasts 7 to 10 days, and most people recover without the need for treatment.
+However, in some people, diarrhea may be so severe that the patient needs to be hospitalized.
 In these patients, the Salmonella infection may spread from the intestines to the blood stream and then to other body sites, which can cause death unless the person is treated promptly with antibiotics.
 Elderly persons, infants and those with impaired immune systems are more likely to have a severe illness.

 Where Does Salmonella Come From

 Salmonella bacteria naturally live in you and in the digestive system of animals.
 The primary cause of Salmonella in people is foods contaminated with animal feces.
 Unfortunately, you cannot tell by look or smell if your food is contaminated.
 Beef, poultry, milk and eggs carry Salmonella since they are part of or come from animals that have the bacteria.
 However, more and more, vegetables have become contaminated with Salmonella due to irrigation with contaminated water supplies and cross-contamination during processing.

 Pets, especially reptiles, such as turtles, lizards, and snakes, are particularly likely to be sources of Salmonella.
 Chicks and young birds also carry Salmonella in their feces.